-It’s kind of like taking a sharp piece of glass and gradually pushing it into your toe.
+It’s kind of like taking a sharp piece of glass gradually pushing it into your toe.

-Because of that intense pain, we get patients with ingrown toenails in for an appointment right away.
-When you come in, we’ll first numb your toe before we do anything.
+When you come in, we’ll first numb the toe before we do anything.

-Don’t worry, we even numb your toe with a cooling spray before we use any needles for the anesthetic, so you won’t feel a thing.
-In fact, you’ll be relieved when the pain from your ingrown toenail magically disappears.
+Don’t worry, we even numb the toe with a topical numbing cream and then use a cooling spray before we ever use any needles for the anesthetic, so they won’t feel a thing.